Legal aid is also known as public funding and it means that the government will pay for your legal expenses.

 You can also find more information on the government website https://www.gov.uk/guidance/work-out-who-qualifies-for-criminal-legal-aid

-Alternatively you can submit a query on our contact page and we will aim to reply as quickly as possible
+Alternatively you can email our office and we will aim to reply as quickly as possible